APIDevTools/swagger-cli/README.md

     -r, --dereference               Fully dereference all $ref pointers

+    -j, --swagger-json-schema       Remove any JSON Schema pieces not supported by Swagger's implementation of JSON Schema

     -f, --format <spaces>           Formats the JSON output using the given number of spaces (the default is 2 spaces)
 ```